cevdetcancetin/mocktail/README.md

   ### 5. Notification Disclaimer

-  Mocktail Flow does not guarantee that reminder and cocktail-of-the-day notifications will be delivered on time.
+  Mocktail does not guarantee that reminder and cocktail-of-the-day notifications will be delivered on time.
 Device settings, battery status, network
   connectivity, or system updates may affect notification delivery.

   ### 6. Intellectual Property